internetarchive/openlibrary/docker/README.md

 ```
 docker compose build
 ```
-This can take from a few minutes to up to 15+ on older hardware.
+This can take from a few minutes to more than 15 on older hardware.
 If for some reason the build fails, it's worth running again, as sometimes downloads time out.

 #### Start the app
 ```sh